dhruv050406/spi-slave-sky130/README.md

 ## Implementation Details

 ### Synthesis & Floorplanning
 Behavioral Verilog was synthesized and mapped to the Sky130 standard cell library via Yosys.
-The physical core was constrained to a **42 × 42 µm** bounding box, achieving **54% core utilization** — a density that balances area efficiency with sufficient routing track headroom to prevent congestion.
+The physical core was constrained to a **42 × 42 µm** bounding box, achieving **54% core utilization**  with a density that balances area efficiency with sufficient routing track headroom to prevent congestion.

-> 💡 *54% is the practical sweet spot for OpenROAD on Sky130 — high enough to be area-efficient, low enough for the router to find clean paths without detour inflation blowing up timing.*
+> 💡 *54% is the practical sweet spot for OpenROAD on Sky130, high enough to be area-efficient, low enough for the router to find clean paths without detour inflation blowing up timing.*

 ### Clock Tree Synthesis
 TritonCTS constructed a balanced clock distribution network using dedicated `__clkbuf_` cells, minimizing skew across all pipeline registers and maintaining pulse integrity at every sequential element input.